unsaltedMixedNuts/chess/readme.md

 ### How To Play:
   - Clone this repository locally on your machine.
-  - Open Terminal and change directory to the cloned repesitory (default name 'chess').
+  - Open Terminal and change directory to the cloned repository (default name 'chess').
   - Run `$ bundle install` to install included gems.
   - Navigate to the `lib` folder and enter the following command in your terminal
     - `$ ruby game.rb`